Nervii

-The Nervii were one of the most powerful Belgic tribes of northern Gaul at the time of its conquest by Rome.
-Their territory corresponds to the central part of modern Belgium, including Brussels, and stretched southwards into French Hainault.
-During their first century BC Roman military campaign, Julius Caesar's contacts among the Remi stated that the Nervii were the most warlike of the Belgae.
-In times of war, they were known to trek long distances to take part in battles.
-Being one of the distant northern Belgic tribes, with the Menapii to the west, and the Eburones to their east, they were considered by Caesar to be relatively uncorrupted by civilization.
+The Nervii or Nervians were one of the most powerful tribes of the Belgae in northern Gaul at the time of its conquest by Rome.
+Their core of their territory corresponded to the medieval County of Hainaut and contained a significant part of modern central Belgium, including Brussels and Mons, as well as stretching southwards to Cambrai in what is now France.
+During his first century BC Roman military campaign, Julius Caesar's contacts among the Remi reported that the Nervii were the most warlike of the Belgae, trekking long distances to take part in battles.
+Like the other tribes of northern Gaul, including the Menapii to the west, and the Eburones to the east, the Nervii were considered by Caesar to be relatively uncorrupted by civilization.

-Name
+Name and language

-They are mentioned as Nervii by Caesar (mid-1st c.
+They are referred to as Nervii by Caesar (mid-1st c.
 BC) and Orosius (early fifth c.
 AD), Neroúioi (Νερούιοι) by Strabo (early first c.
 AD), Nerui by Pliny (1st c.
 AD) and the Notitia Dignitatum (5th c.
 AD), Nervios by Tacitus (early second c.
 AD), and as Neroúsioi (Νερούσιοι) by Ptolemy (2nd c.
 AD).

 The ethnonym Nervii probably stems from the Western Indo-European root *ner-, meaning 'man' (cf. Middle Welsh ner 'lord, chief').
-It appears to be cognate with the Latin personal name Nerva.
+It appears to be cognate with the Latin cognomen Nerva.